rezural/mesh-ripper/README.md

 ## Installation / Run
 ### Windows & MacOSX

-Windows and MacOSX binaries are build with CI, but currently largely untested.
+Windows and MacOSX binaries are built with CI, but currently largely untested.
 It has been used on windows.
 Please test and send any information.

 ### Linux